 Automation and robotics are changing and will continue to evolve the landscape of the industry over the next 5-10 years.
-Labor compensation has been steadily increasing over the last 20 years, while the average cost to produce an industrial robot has gone down by about half.
+Labor compensation has steadily increased over the last 20 years, while the average cost to produce an industrial robot has gone down by about half.

 As we mature in this industry 4.0 era, I anticipate a decrease in the total number of workers on the manufacturing floor while a significant number of U.S. companies shift to robotics and automation.
-This doesn’t mean humans will be eliminated altogether, but those who do remain will be highly skilled and supporting the robotic functions.
+That doesn’t mean human employment will be eliminated; instead, workers will be highly skilled and support the robotic functions.

 What educational programs/institutions in Arizona are producing the talent needed to support this industry’s growth?